Close

 Exam timetables

-The summer examinations will commence on Monday 15 May 2023 until Tuesday 27 June 2023.
-Students must be available up to and including Wednesday 28 June 2023, as this has been determined as the continguency date.
+The summer examinations will commence from Thursday 8 May 2025 until Wednesday 25 June 2025.
+Students must be available up to and including Wednesday 25 June 2025, as this has been determined as the contingency date.

 Individual timetables will be issued to students and parents/carers by the end of the Spring Term by which time, arrangements will be confirmed for students who have a clash of exams ie 2 exams scheduled for the same time.